DanScherr/learning-courses/spring-boot/vivo-intro/README.md

         - It doesnt care anymore if it's a SuperContra or Mario game

 3. Iteraction - Another lvl of Loosed Coupling
+    - Let Spring manage dependencies by:
+        - Adding @Component above the Classes statements and as a dependency of the classes
+            - Component is a class managed by Spring
+            - Dependency is something you need to, to run a specific class
+        - Also, @Autowired on the dependencies of those classes
+    - Spring manages them in the **Application Context**
+    - **BEANS**: any instance of any object that Springs creates are called bean

+- Understanding what's happening on the background
+    1. Configure logs for debuging:
+        1. resources/ application.properties
+            - logging.level.org.springframework=debug